itzmealvin/BLOCKCHAIN_iuVecCert/packages/client/public/markdown/using-client.md

 # @iuveccert/client (v1.0.0)

-## The client website for IUVecCert scalable issuance protocol, for verify,revoke and selective disclosure.
+> The client website for IUVecCert scalable credentials issuance protocol.

 <a id="readme-top"></a>

 <!-- ABOUT THE PROJECT -->

-### About The Project
+## About The Project

 **@iuveccert/client** is the client for IUVecCert protocol.
-It enables organizations to verify, revoke, and disclose certificates with precision and scalability, all at zero-cost with an intuitive UI for the end users.
+It enables organizations to verify and revoke with precision and scalability, all at zero-cost with an intuitive UI for the end users.

 <p align="right">(<a href="#readme-top" target="_blank" rel="noopener noreferrer">back to top</a>)</p>

-### Built with
+## Built with

 - [![React][React.js]][React-url]
 - [![nvm][nvm]][nvm-url]